larsgw/citation.js/README.md

 # Description

-Citation.js converts all your BibTeX and JSON to BibTeX, JSON and HTML in your very own webbrowser!
-You can now even implement in to your own page.
+Citation.js converts formats like BibTeX, Wikidata JSON and ContentMine JSON to a custom standard to convert to other formats like APA, Vancouver and back to BibTeX.

 # Use

 Use the object constructor `Cite()` with the parameters as listed [below](#input).
-Then just call one of the function, for example get, to get your [output](#output).
+Then just call one of the functions, e.g. `.get()`, to get your [output](#output).

 <a name="input">
 ## Input